 It is not about a universal approach here.
 This is what you get with DIY remedies and whitening kits.
-They come in a certain size and shape that will not fit your teeth perfectly and can leave some areas more exposed to the bleach than others.
+They come in a certain size and shape that will not fit your teeth perfectly and can leave some areas more exposed to bleach than others.
 And this is a sure-fire way of getting uneven results.

 As for professional teeth whitening in Singapore, it is a customisable session that targets the specific problems you have.
 Such a treatment may address different types of teeth stains - external and intrinsic stain.
 It works with your preferences in mind - exactly how bright you want your teeth to be in terms of shades and which areas you are most dissatisfied with.

 With a take-home kit, you have less control of what could happen and you generally risk doing physical harm to your gums and tooth enamel.
 This will lead to sensitive teeth and other problems.
 It doesn’t take a scientist to know that a certified dentist is more experienced with and knowledgeable about the whitening of the teeth.
 They will cover all parts of your mouth that can get in the way and adjust the amount of whitening substance they put on your teeth.

 Not only that but they will monitor the process all the way through to make any changes as needed.
 Moreover, post-session care is available.
 The fact that you will be supervised after the treatment means that you can avoid complications and future problems.

 And here is something that gets discussed less often than the other issues.
 In-office treatment enables you to enjoy the results longer.
 Once your session is over, the dentist will provide you with a whitening tray to use at home so that you can maintain a beautiful outcome.

 Finally, in-office teeth whitening treatments require a single session.
 It is not a long-term commitment.
 You get it done once and you enjoy your beautiful smile for the months to come.